MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 9. Source / Invert - Unchecked

-10. Source - `WireGuard (Group) net` or an Aliases
+10. Source - `WireGuard (Group) net` or an alias

 11. Destination / Invert - Unchecked

-12. Destination - `Specify` the IPs that client peers `should` be able to `access`, eg “any” or specific IPs/subnets.
-You can use an `Alias` here too.
+12. Destination - Specify the IPs or subnet that client peers `should` be able to `access`.
+You can use an alias here too.

 13. Destination port range - any